VamshiReddy02/spin-dinosaurs/README.md

 ## Credits

-The Next.js template is based on the
+The Docusaurus template is based on the
 [official Docusaurus template](https://docusaurus.io/docs/installation).